 And when you believe that by faith, simply believing that, God in His mercy takes the righteousness of Jesus Christ and imputes it to you because your sins were imputed to Christ when He died on the cross.
 The Father knew you were there when the Son died.
 Your name was written in the Lamb’s Book of Life before the foundation of the world and the atonement that Christ made was for you.
 And you come to believe and you receive the imputed righteousness.
 And then you live in this life with God in your life and in eternity in the presence of God in absolute perfection.
 That’s the gospel.
 That’s Christianity.
 That’s it.

 The benefactor is God, it’s all His plan, it comes out of His love.
 The substitute is Jesus Christ who took your place, the perfect God/Man.
 The beneficiaries, all of us for whom He died, those who will believe.
-And the benefit, you receive the righteousness of God imputed to you as if you were equal to Jesus Christ in holiness.
-And some day you will be made holy.
+And the benefit – you receive the righteousness of God imputed to you as if you were equal to Jesus Christ in holiness.
+And someday you will be made holy.
 But until then you’re covered with the righteousness of God in Christ.
-And it becomes yours through faith, believe, repent, put your faith in Jesus Christ.
+And it becomes yours through faith.
+Believe, repent, put your faith in Jesus Christ.
 Let’s bow in prayer.

-And we cry that to sinners here this morning who have not been reconciled and we ask, O God, that You would prompt their hearts to believe and to repent, turning from their sin and saying, “I want forgiveness for my sin, I want the hope of heaven, I want God in my life, I want to be reconciled."
-O Father, I just pray that Your Holy Spirit will work that marvelous miracle of reconciliation in hearts today.
+And we cry that to sinners here this morning who have not been reconciled and we ask, Oh, God, that You would prompt their hearts to believe and to repent, turning from their sin and saying, “I want forgiveness for my sin, I want the hope of heaven, I want God in my life, I want to be reconciled.”
+Oh, Father, I just pray that Your Holy Spirit will work that marvelous miracle of reconciliation in hearts today.
 And we thank You for bearing our sin and for letting us bear Your righteousness.
 This is all overwhelming and we are unworthy, but grateful.

 This article is also available and sold as a booklet.